< All blogs

 a) address customer requirements and those arising from statutory and regulatory frameworks.

-b) identify and do something about the risks and opportunities that can affect the conformity of products and services produced and the organization’s ability to enhance customer satisfaction.
+b) identify and do something about the risks and opportunities that can affect the conformity of products and services produced and the organisation’s ability to enhance customer satisfaction.

 c) maintain the focus on enhancing customer satisfaction.